idahogurl/goodreads-battle/README.txt

 **Description**

-React and Redux application where the user can enter two GoodReads users to get a comparision.
-The the number of books read, reading, to-read are shown for each entered user.
+React and Redux application where the user can enter two GoodReads users to get a comparison.
+The number of books read, reading, and to-read are shown for each entered user.
 Uses GoodReads API to obtain the data.

 **Sample Response**